 The load-line regulated converter behaves in a similar manner to a peak-current mode controller because the two poles at the output-filter L-C resonant frequency split with the introduction of current information into the control loop.
-The final location of these poles is determined by the system function, the gain of the current signal, and the value of the compensation components, R{C} and C{C} .
+The final locations of these poles are determined by the system function, the gain of the current signal, and the value of the compensation components, $R{\rm C}$ and $C{\rm C}$ .